Research experience placements (REPs) aim to teach environmental science students quantitative skills by offering funding for summer placements.

 REP awards to support placements in summer 2022 have been allocated to NERC DTPs and CDTs.

 Funding for a number of REPs is made available to each NERC DTP and CDT annually.

 Each REP is for up to 10 weeks during the summer vacation.

 Students must be paid at least the national living wage.

 Where necessary, they must receive a contribution towards research and training expenses during the placement.
 Additional funding beyond this amount must be found from other sources, including the department.

 REP students should be made an employee of the hosting organisation and receive a salary for the duration of the placement.

-- be doing their first undergraduate degree studies (or integrated master’s)
+- undertaking their first undergraduate degree studies (or integrated Masters)

-- be eligible for subsequent NERC PhD funding (find out more about eligibility for PhD studentships).
+- eligible for subsequent NERC PhD funding.
+Please read details of eligibility for PhD studentships.